Russian gas on Nord Stream 1 restart to be 30% of capacity -German regulator

 "Day-ahead nominations for delivery 21 July have been made along both NEL and OPAL natgas pipelines, which are fed by NordStream1.
 A key indicator – which is not full proof – that #Gazprom will resume flows on the key pipe on Thursday morning," ICIS analyst Tom Marzec-Manser said on Twitter.

-There had been concerns Russia would extend the maintanance, with Italy and Germany warning it could be used as a pretext by Moscow to keep sending less gas to Europe.
+There had been concerns Russia would extend the maintenance, with Italy and Germany warning it could be used as a pretext by Moscow to keep sending less gas to Europe.

 Russian President Vladimir Putin said late on Wednesday the capacity of the pipeline, which was cut to 40% prior to the maintenance, could be further reduced due to slow progress in equipment servicing.

-(Reporting by Matthias Williams Writing by Riham Alkousaa and Susanna Twidale, editing by Rachel More, Elaine Hardcastle and David Gregorio)
+(Reporting by Matthias Williams; Writing by Riham Alkousaa and Susanna Twidale; editing by Elaine Hardcastle, David Gregorio and Lisa Shumaker)

 ((Riham.Alkousaa@thomsonreuters.com; Twitter: @RihamKousa;))